 Highlights: Field Hockey vs. Adelphi The Southern New Hampshire University field hockey team dropped its final game of the 2016 season to Adelphi University by a score of 2-1.

-Highlights: Field Hockey vs. Merrimack The Southern New Hampshire University field hockey team fell at home to No. 6 Merrimack College on Thursday by a final score of 6-0.
+Highlights: Field Hockey vs. Stonehill The Southern New Hampshire University field hockey team fell at home to Stonehill on Sunday, 3-1.